solanki-ravi/gpt2-hpc-demo/README.md

     ../cluster-toolkit/gcluster deploy hpc-slurm-gpt2demo-gpu-g2-deepspeed
     ```

-This project contains scripts to train a GPT-2 language model using DeepSpeed for efficient distributed training on a Slurm cluster managed by the Google Cloud HPC Toolkit.

-For more information about GCP HPC Clusters, please refer to: https://cloud.google.com/solutions/hpc?hl=en
-For a tutorial on GCP HPC Cluster with Slurm, please refer to: https://codelabs.developers.google.com/codelabs/hpc-slurm-on-gcp#0

-For information on the training architecture, please refer to the following diagram.

-The model was trained on 8 g2-standard-4 cluster instances (NVIDIA L4s).
-More information on GCP G4 instances can be found here: https://cloud.google.com/compute/docs/gpus/#l4-gpus

-The model could easily be launched on more powerful H{1|2}00 instances on GCP, by defiing the appropriate node configuration (hpc-slurm.yaml).

 ## Files

 *   `train.py`: The main Python script for loading data, configuring the model, and running the training loop using DeepSpeed.